OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 - Linux Kernel image
 - Root filesystem (rootfs) consisting of kernel modules as well as user space software.

-### 4.2 Booting OFS FIM for Intel Agilex FPGA
+### 4.2 Booting OFS FIM for Agilex™ FPGA

-As mentioned before, the Intel N6000/1-PL FPGA SmartNIC boot flow is an FPGA-first boot flow which requires that the Intel Agilex FPGA to be configured with the necessary components (SPL/FSBL, copyengine) in order for the HPS to boot.
+As mentioned before, the Intel N6000/1-PL FPGA SmartNIC boot flow is an FPGA-first boot flow which requires that the Agilex™ FPGA to be configured with the necessary components (SPL/FSBL, copyengine) in order for the HPS to boot.

 SD/eMMC is not supported for FSBL for HPS first